It’s a radio collectors dream…to find a rare & valuable radio at a garage sale.

 Eventually, Lori settled on a very solid offer of $12,000…not as high as the $30,000 paid at that 2007 auction, but it certainly was a dream for her to have a garage sale item be a true treasure.

 The purchaser of the Sentinel was friend & collector Ron Stoner of South Carolina.
-Ron taught me a lot about radios when we both lived in Lincoln, Nebraska.
+I learned a lot about radios from Ron when we both lived in Lincoln, Nebraska.
 Ron sells a lot of radios, and he sold this one to another of my radio friends.